borgbackup/borg/README.rst

     All data can be protected using 256-bit AES encryption, data integrity and authenticity is verified using HMAC-SHA256.
 Data is encrypted clientside.

+**Obfuscation**
+    Optionally, borg can actively obfuscate e.g. the size of files / chunks to make fingerprinting attacks more difficult.

 **Compression**
     All data can be optionally compressed: